homeboy445/auto-Include/README.md

-# autoinclude
+# auto Include

 Automatically include & remove C++ headers accordingly to your use-case.
 Now, you don't have to worry about all those headers that you constantly need to include or remove, this extension will do all that for you - giving you a smooth C++ programming experience.

-#### Note: This extension is still under development & needs extensive testing before it can be considered fully working.
-So, it currently might show some unexpected behavior.
+#### Note: This extension is still under development & needs extensive testing before it can be considered fully working and so, it might show some unexpected behavior on execution.

 ## Features